kamchatka-volcano/asyncgi/README.md

 ```
 </details>

-To make FastCGI requests during request processing, a client object created from an `asyncgi::Response` reference must
+To make FastCGI requests during request processing, a client object created from an `asyncgi::Responder` reference must
 be used.
 It is important to avoid using this client object after the response has already been sent.

 <details>